Manu Taiko – Toro Parirau (Kaupae 4) - New Zealand Certificate in Māori Governance (Level 8)

 Explores the concept of Rangatiratanga (active leadership) through active leadership characteristics, responsibilities and principles, governance versus management and strategic planning.

-- The programme is delivered in monthly, weekend blocks with online components and tutorials.
+The course is delivered in monthly, weekend blocks with online components and tutorials.
 Please note that the weekend blocks are not noho based.

 Between each monthly delivery you are required to complete and submit your assessments.